leandro-matos/100DaysOfSplunk/Dia01/readme.md

 ## Grouping
 **Use these commands to group or classify the current results.**

-cluster	Clusters similar events together. kmeans	Performs k-means clustering on selected fields. mvexpand	Expands the values of a multivalue field into separate events for each value of the multivalue field. transaction	Groups search results into transactions. typelearner	Generates suggested eventtypes. typer	Calculates the eventtypes for the search results.

-Reordering
-Use these commands to change the order of the current search results.

-head	Returns the first number n of specified results. reverse	Reverses the order of the results. sort	Sorts search results by the specified fields. tail	Returns the last number N of specified results Reading
-Use these commands to read in results from external files or previous searches.

-inputcsv	Loads search results from the specified CSV file. inputlookup	Loads search results from a specified static lookup table. loadjob	Loads events or results of a previously completed search job.
-Writing
-Use these commands to define how to output current search results.

-collect, stash	Puts search results into a summary index. meventcollect	Converts events into metric data points and inserts the data points into a metric index on indexer tier. mcollect	Converts events into metric data points and inserts the data points into a metric index on the search head. outputcsv	Outputs search results to a specified CSV file. outputlookup	Writes search results to the specified static lookup table. outputtext	Ouputs the raw text field (_raw) of results into the _xml field. sendemail	Emails search results, either inline or as an attachment, to one or more specified email addresses.
-Search

-localop	Run subsequent commands, that is all commands following this, locally and not on a remote peer. map	A looping operator, performs a search over each search result. redistribute	Invokes parallel reduce search processing to shorten the search runtime of a set of supported SPL commands. search	Searches indexes for matching events.
-This command is implicit at the start of every search pipeline that does not begin with another generating command. sendemail	Emails search results, either inline or as an attachment, to one or more specified email addresses.
-Subsearch
-These are commands that you can use with subsearches.

-append	Appends subsearch results to current results. appendcols	Appends the fields of the subsearch results to current results, first results to first result, second to second, and so on. appendpipe	Appends the result of the subpipeline applied to the current result set to results. foreach	Runs a templated streaming subsearch for each field in a wildcarded field list. format	Takes the results of a subsearch and formats them into a single result. join	Combine the results of a subsearch with the results of a main search. return	Specify the values to return from a subsearch. set	Performs set operations (union, diff, intersect) on subsearches.
-Time
-Use these commands to search based on time ranges or add time information to your events.

-gentimes	Returns results that match a time-range. localize	Returns a list of the time ranges in which the search results were found. reltime	Converts the difference between 'now' and '_time' to a human-readable value and adds adds this value to the field, 'reltime', in your search results.
+118. cluster
+    - Clusters similar events together.

+119. kmeans
+    - Performs k-means clustering on selected fields.

+120. mvexpand
+    - Expands the values of a multivalue field into separate events for each value of the multivalue field.

+121. transaction
+    - Groups search results into transactions.

+122. typelearner
+    - Generates suggested eventtypes.

+123. typer
+    - Calculates the eventtypes for the search results.

+## Reordering
+**Use these commands to change the order of the current search results.**

+124. head
+    - Returns the first number n of specified results.

+125. reverse
+    - Reverses the order of the results.

+126. sort
+    - Sorts search results by the specified fields.

+127. tail
+    - Returns the last number N of specified results

+## Reading
+**Use these commands to read in results from external files or previous searches.**

+128. inputcsv
+    - Loads search results from the specified CSV file.

+129. inputlookup
+    - Loads search results from a specified static lookup table.

+130. loadjob
+    - Loads events or results of a previously completed search job.

+## Writing
+**Use these commands to define how to output current search results.**

+131. collect, stash
+    - Puts search results into a summary index.

+132. meventcollect
+    - Converts events into metric data points and inserts the data points into a metric index on indexer tier.

+133. mcollect
+    - Converts events into metric data points and inserts the data points into a metric index on the search head.

+134. outputcsv
+    - Outputs search results to a specified CSV file.

+135. outputlookup
+    - Writes search results to the specified static lookup table.

+136. outputtext
+    - Ouputs the raw text field (_raw) of results into the _xml field.

+137. sendemail
+    - Emails search results, either inline or as an attachment, to one or more specified email addresses.

+# SEARCH

+138. localop
+    - Run subsequent commands, that is all commands following this, locally and not on a remote peer.

+139. map
+    - A looping operator, performs a search over each search result.

+140. redistribute
+    - Invokes parallel reduce search processing to shorten the search runtime of a set of supported SPL commands.

+141. search
+    - Searches indexes for matching events.
+This command is implicit at the start of every search pipeline that does not begin with another generating command.

+142. sendemail
+    - Emails search results, either inline or as an attachment, to one or more specified email addresses.

+# SUBSEARCH
+**These are commands that you can use with subsearches.**

+143. append
+    - Appends subsearch results to current results.

+144. appendcols
+    - Appends the fields of the subsearch results to current results, first results to first result, second to second, and so on.

+145. appendpipe
+    - Appends the result of the subpipeline applied to the current result set to results.

+146. foreach
+    - Runs a templated streaming subsearch for each field in a wildcarded field list.

+147. format
+    - Takes the results of a subsearch and formats them into a single result.

+148. join
+    - Combine the results of a subsearch with the results of a main search.

+149. return
+    - Specify the values to return from a subsearch.

+150. set
+    - Performs set operations (union, diff, intersect) on subsearches.

+# TIME
+**Use these commands to search based on time ranges or add time information to your events.**

+151. gentimes
+    - Returns results that match a time-range.

+152. localize
+    - Returns a list of the time ranges in which the search results were found.

+153. reltime
+    - Converts the difference between 'now' and '_time' to a human-readable value and adds adds this value to the field, 'reltime', in your search results.